 In summary, the Rigol DS1054Z Digital Oscilloscope is the second choice in selecting the best oscilloscope for beginners.
 You can use it as a student and can analysis your projects with it.

 3. Beginner Oscilloscope from Hantek (DSO5202P)

 I do not think Hantek needs any introduction for the majority of you people.
 It is well known for providing best quality beginner oscilloscopes.
-It has all the features as in the above best beginner oscilloscope from Rigol.
+It has all the features as in the above best beginner oscilloscopes.
 It has great customer services and of course great products all around the globe.

 In terms of some good features, this model has a 200MHz bandwidth, 2 channels, 1 GSa/s real-time sample rate, external triggering, math functions including FFT, and 40K memory depth.

 There Are Other Great Options Available

 Obviously, there are many models you can check online.
 You will see some USB scopes too, just do not go for them.
 They are not really good until you buy the high-quality one.